3gles00/MyNvimSettings/README.md

 This Configuration uses Lazyrock.

-Installed Dependencies:
+Installed Dependencies:\
-    - Catpuccin Color Scheme
+    - Catpuccin Color Scheme\
-    - Telescope
+    - Telescope\
-    - Treesitter
+    - Treesitter\
-    - Mason
+    - Mason\§

 The configuration is written in .lua.
 See the lua folder for specific configuartions installed.